Infineon/arduino-motix-btn99x0/docs/getting-started.rst

 Overview
 --------

-This getting started guide helps you to properly connect the `DC Motor Control Shield with BTN9970LV and BTN9990LV <https://www.infineon.com/cms/en/product/evaluation-boards/dc-shield_btn9970lv>``__with the right platform and teaches you how to install the required software to use the Infineon
+This getting started guide helps you to properly connect the `DC Motor Control Shield with BTN9970LV and BTN9990LV <https://www.infineon.com/cms/en/product/evaluation-boards/dc-shield_btn9970lv>`__ with the right platform and teaches you how to install the required software to use the Infineon
 BTN99x0 chips.

 .. _`DC Motor Control Shield with BTN9970LV and BTN9990LV`: https://www.infineon.com/cms/en/product/evaluation-boards/dc-shield_btn9970lv/